-When it comes with your health and fitness………”Begin with the end in mind” ~ Stephen Covey
+When it comes to your health and fitness………”Begin with the end in mind” ~ Stephen Covey

 I have dedicated my time in retirement to inspiring people of all ages to live fulfilling and adventurous lives.
 My goal these days is to spread the word far and wide about ‘active ageing’ for anyone who would like to maintain the same level of fitness I have attained at three score and ten (plus a few years).

 I have discovered and proven beyond doubt that Active Ageing is the solution to Anti-Aging.

 Be reminded of what Peter Fitzsimons said in his recent weight-loss blockbuster “The Great Aussie Bloke Slim-Down“……”You’ll never regret exercising; but you’ll always regret not exercising”.
 How true.